MTR2D2/MTR2D2.github.io/about.md

 <br/>
 This is my biography.

 Not really though.
-It's just a couple of words that I wrote that don't describe my self whatsoever.
+It's just a couple of words that I wrote that don't describe myself whatsoever.

 <br/>
 <hr/>